 PLEASE SHOW UP FOR YOUR APPOINTMENT.
 With our reduced schedule, canceling at the last minute or not showing up for your appointment eliminates an opportunity for other patients.

-As a healthcare facility, our staff will be masking throughout the duration of your appointment.
-Masking for the public is also recommended.
+As a healthcare facility, our clinical team will be masking throughout the duration of your appointment.
+Masking for the front office staff and the public is optional.
 We are following ADA and CDC guidelines for masking.

 We check the CDC COVID-19 by County page daily and follow their recommendations for masking in our area.

 - Please arrive 5-10 minutes early to your scheduled appointment time.

 - Please sanitize your hands when you enter our office.
 You will also find some in the reception area and other places in the office for you to use as needed.

 - Please brush and floss before you arrive.
 We can not allow for spitting into our public sinks in the restrooms.